Admin Overview

 Password Policies

-This section allows user to set up requirements that specific user password must meet to be accepted as a new one.
+This section allows user to set up requirements that specific user password must meet to be created/updated.
 Current rules supported:

 • minimum/maximum of characters - minimum/maximum number of characters that password must contain (with minimum/maximum parameter tht defines the limit).